singhgautam7/GCP-PDE-preparation---GRS/study_material/storage.md

  - It is a fully managed and serverless solution that allows for transactions and will autoscale (storage and compute) without the need to manage any infrastructure
  - Each transaction is guaranteed to be **atomic**, meaning that transactions are never partially applied.
 Either all of the operations in the transaction are applied, or none of them are applied.
  - Document kind storage
- - Tightly coupled with app engine, so one project can have jusgt one firestore/datastore
+ - Tightly coupled with app engine, so one project can have just one firestore/datastore
  - GQL (Google Query Language) is used which is similar to SQL
  - Support ACID (Atomicity, Consistency, Isolation, Durability) transactions
  - Replication across different regions is possible